lsst/dp0-2_lsst_io/tutorials-examples/Portal-5.rst

    ON cv.ccdVisitId = fsodo.ccdVisitId
    WHERE fsodo.diaObjectId = 1252220598734556212

 2.2.
-First, we can plot the multi-band lightcurve with identical color markers for all bands, following the steps outlined in Step 1.5 to plot flux vs. MJD.
+Follow steps 1.4, 1.5, and 1.6 to plot the multi-band lightcurve with identical color markers for all bands.
-This will return the plot as on the right hand side of the screenshot below.
+The plot will appear as in the right hand side of the figure below.
-Note that there are many more points on the plot than you had in Step 1 - this is because you didn't restrict the ADQL search to only i-band but chose all bands.
+Note that there are many more points on the new plot, because all bands are included instead of just i-band.

-2.3  To distinguish various bands in the lightcurve, one can use the following trick:  one can add an additional column to the table generated in the previous search.
-This new column would be an ASCII value of the "band" entry, which is currently in the "character" format.
+2.3.
+The work-around to convert the band (u, g, r, i, z, or y) into an ASCII value (e.g., 121, 114, 105) starts with adding a column, and setting it to be the ASCII value of the ``band`` column.
-To add a new column in the table, one needs to click on the 5th icon in the retrieved table, as below.
+To add a new column, click the 5th icon in the results table (the vertical rectangle with a + sign), as shown in the figure below.

 .. figure:: /_static/portal_tut05_step02a.png
     :name: portal_tut05_step02a
+    :alt: The results view table, with a red arrow pointing to the icon to add a column.

-This brings a new window, where you should enter a new name of the column (here it is "bands_ascii") and enter an expression converting the character in the "band" column to its ASCII value, namely ``ascii("band")``.
+2.4.
+In the "Add a column" pop-up window, enter a name for the new column (``bands_ascii``) and the expression to convert the character in column ``band`` into its ASCII value: ``ascii("band")``.
-It is also necessary to specify the data type - it needs to be "long" - see the screenshot below.
-Click on "Add column" as below:
+Set the "Data Type" to long, then click on "Add column", as shown in the figure below.

 .. figure:: /_static/portal_tut05_step02b.png
+    :width: 300
     :name: portal_tut05_step02b
+    :alt: A screenshot of the pop-up window for adding a new column that is the ascii for the band.

-2.4.
-Clicking on "Add Column" will result in a new column in a numeric format, corresponding to the ASCII value of the character in the "band" column (now the rightmost column on the screenshot below, marked with (1)).
+2.5.
+In the results view, see the new column in a numeric format: the corresponding ASCII value of the character in the ``band`` column.
+In the figure below, the new column named ``bands_ascii`` is marked with a red arrow labeled with the number one.

 .. figure:: /_static/portal_tut05_step02c.png
     :name: portal_tut05_step02c
+    :alt: A screenshot of the results view page showing a new column named bands_ascii.

+2.6.
+Set the colorbar for the points based on the values in the new column ``bands_ascii``.
-2.5.
-Now in order to have data in various filters appear in different colors, you need to change the plot parameters by clicking the two gears (marked as a red arrow with "(2)" above).
+Open the "Plot Parameters" pop-up window by clicking on the settings icon (marked with a red arrow labeled with the number two in the figure above).
-This brings a window as below, where you need to click on "Trace Options" and enter "bands_ascii" in the "Color Map" line, and "Rainbow" in the "Color Scale" line.
+Under "Trace Options" "bands_ascii" for the "Color Map" and "Rainbow" for the "Color Scale", as shown in the figure below.
+Click "Apply".

 .. figure:: /_static/portal_tut05_step02d.png
     :name: portal_tut05_step02d

-Once you click on "Apply" - you will see the plot of the supernova lightcurve in various bands.
+    :alt: A screenshot of the plot parameters pop-up window that shows the trace options set for a rainbow colorscale based on the new column of ascii values.

+2.7.
+View the new version of the lightcurve with the points colored by band, as in the figure below.
+Use the mouse to hover-over points in the plot, and notice that the pop-up info box for a given point includes only the data included in the plot: x-axis value, y-axis value, and the ``bands_ascii`` value.

 .. figure:: /_static/portal_tut05_step02e.png
     :name: portal_tut05_step02e

-Note that the colors displayed above are arbitrarily assigned to a given ascii value for each filter.
-You can hover over the individual points on the plot, and the displayed values will be the ascii value of the data point, and not the filter.
+    :alt: A screenshot of the results table and the multi-band lightcurve with points colored by band.

-2.6  Now you can select data obtained by a single filter or combination of filters without re-issuing the ADQL query.
+2.8.
+Restrict the multi-band lightcurve back down to a single filter without redoing the ADQL query.
-You can constrain it to display only e.g. the r-band filter data by inserting "r" into the little box below the headng of the "band" column on the table on the left, and pressing return.
+Apply a filter to the ``band`` column of the table by entering ``= 'r'`` into the box below the header row (top of the column), and press enter (or return) on the keyboard.
-Note that the color of data points on the plot for a single filter will always appear in green.
-You can select multiple filters (say "r" in addition to "i") via inserting "r OR i" - this will always display the data points in orange and mauve (see below).
-While not being able to choose your own symbols  or colors for data points on the plot is a drawback, the future releases of the Portal will bring further improvements.
+Do it again for ``= 'g'``, and notice that the points are different, but are green both times.
+The point colors are not assigned in an absolute sense, but rather the color scaling is reapplied every time the plot changes.

+2.9.
+Restrict the multi-band lightcurve to two filters by entering ``= 'r' or 'i'``.
+See how the point colors are orange and mauve (as in the figure below).

 .. figure:: /_static/portal_tut05_step02f.png
     :name: portal_tut05_step02f
+    :alt: A screenshot of the results table and a two-band lightcurve.

+**Note:** While not being able to choose your own symbols or colors for data points on the plot is a temporary drawback of the Portal, the future releases will bring improved functionality.

 .. _DP0-2-Portal-5-Step-3:

 Step 3.
 Exercises for the learner
 ==================================

 3.1.
-Add error bars to the lightcurves.
+Add error bars to the lightcurve.

 3.2.
-Try another supernova and follow the steps above: you can try one with the ObjectId ``1250953961339360185``.
+Try another supernova and follow the steps above (e.g., use ``diaObjectId = 1250953961339360185``).